flowcontrol12/docu/docs/04-User Guide/02-Dashboards.md

 #### Displayed columns

-You can customize how many and what columns in the table will be displayed.
+You can customize the number and type of columns which will be displayed in the table.

 ![image-20230918104725441](assets_02-Dashboards/image-20230918104725441.png)